Wastewater Treatment

 STEP 1 - The Aeration Basin supplies adequate amounts of air to the mixture of primary wastewater with the help of natural occurring bacteria and the other microorganisms that consume the organic matter.
 The growth of the helpful bacteria and microorganisms is speeded up by vigorously mixing air (aeration) with the concentrated microorganisms in the activated sludge and the wastewater.
 Adequate oxygen is supplied to support the biological process at a very active level.
 The ratio of food to micro-organisms is continually monitored and adjusted to meet daily variations in the wastewater.

-STEP 3 - Three Decanters provide the final step for the bio-solids before removal from the system.
+STEP 3 - Three Digesters provide the final step for the bio-solids before removal from the system.
 They are very slow turning clarifiers.
-These bio-solids are then removed from the system either by pumping them through a filtered belt press or by liquid removal hauling them to a permitted disposal site.
+Bio-solids are then removed from the system being pumped through a filtered belt press and either being process using a Fulton Dryer or sent to the landfill.

-Filtered Belt Press - the bio-solids removed from the filtered belt press are then transferred to the dryer which then makes these bio-solids usable by turning them into a class A bio-solid which can be used anywhere according to EPA Regulations.
+The bio-solids removed from the filtered belt press are then transferred to the dryer which then makes these bio-solids usable by turning them into a class A bio-solid which can be used anywhere according to EPA Regulations or disposed of at the local landfill.

-STEP 4 - The final effluent (liquid portion from Step 2) travels through the Trojan Ultra Violet Disinfection, and it is a physical process that instantaneously neutralizes microorganisms as they pass by ultraviolet lamps submerged in the effluent.
+STEP 4 - The final effluent (liquid portion from Step 2) travels through the Ultra Violet Disinfection System.
+Itt is a physical process that instantaneously sterilizes microorganisms as they pass by ultraviolet lamps submerged in the effluent.
 The process adds nothing to the water but UV light, and therefore, has no impact on the chemical composition or the dissolved oxygen content of the water.
 In that respect, it ensures compliance with ever-tightening wastewater effluent discharge regulations.

 All effluent returned to natural bodies of water must meet National Pollutant Discharge Elimination System (NPDES) criteria.
 The final effluent is monitored daily.
 In-house laboratory staff perform sampling and analysis for process control and NPDES compliance.